 Hey, beautiful!
 Comments in similar manner.
 Whistling.
 Various sounds that aim to express »compliment« about one’s appearance.
 Welcome to Istanbul.

 Variety of sexist approaches attempting to attract attention can also be found in various (touristic) places.
 Mostly in English and well prepared.
-Those artists continue believing catcalling is flattering, actually like it and they are asking for it by going around alone.
+Those artists continue believing catcalling is flattering, women actually like it and they are asking for it by simply going around alone.
 Walking side by side with a man, changes the situation dramatically.
 Yes, »your« man is respected more than you are.
 Some change can also be achieved by using a fake engagement or wedding ring.
 You have to be »his«.
 Or simply…

 Be a man.